 University of Potsdam lecturer and co-instructor

-2020: Numerical Modeling of Earth Surface Processes (Advanced Topics of Observation, Remote Sensing of the Environment MSc program)
+2020 - 2021: Numerical Modeling of Earth Surface Processes (for Remote Sensing of the Environment MSc students)

 MIT graduate student teaching assistant

 2016: Introduction to Geology (required for Earth, Atmospheric, & Planetary Science undergraduate students)

 2015: Geomorphology (for Earth, Atmospheric, & Planetary Science graduate and advanced undergraduate students)